link1905/system-design-101/content/docs/web-service/api-design/api-pagination.md

 ## Chunking

-A typical case involves downloading large binary files.
-Low-level protocols like **FTP** or **SMB** aren't ideal here because we're designing a high-level interface.

-**Chunking** is a practical solution in this scenario.
+**Chunking** is a practical solution supporting downloading large binary files.
 It involves splitting a file into smaller parts (chunks), enabling clients to request and handle data in portions.

 For example, consider a client downloading a 20MB file: